 Capital allowances are not available for assets such as tables, beds, carpets, cookers and washing machines used in a dwelling.
-The exception is if your property qualifies as a furnished holiday letting, since the short-term nature of holiday lets makes this more akin to running a business (although this exception will cease from 6 April 2025).

 However, replacement furniture relief allows you to claim a 100% deduction for the cost of replacing furniture, furnishings, appliances and kitchenware provided for a tenant's use.
 No relief is given for the initial cost of furnishing a property or for any part of the cost representing an improvement.
 The amount of relief is reduced by any proceeds from selling the old asset which has been replaced.